-The Pharmaceuticals segment offers prescription products, especially for women’s healthcare, cardiology as well as specialty therapeutics for many areas such as hematology, oncology, or ophthalmology.
+The Pharmaceuticals segment offers prescription products, especially for women’s healthcare, cardiology, and specialty therapeutics for many areas such as hematology, oncology, or ophthalmology.
 In the Consumer Health segment, Bayer is mainly active in markets for nonprescription (so-called over-the-counter) products for dermatology, nutritional supplements, digestive health, cold, allergy, flu, etc. The Crop Science segment is after Bayer acquired Monsanto, the world-leading agriculture enterprise with businesses in seeds and crop protection.
 Bayer also has an Animal Health segment.
 This segment develops and commercializes products and solutions for the prevention and treatment of diseases in pets.
 However, Bayer plans to sell this part of its business shortly (see below).

 Bayer AG valuation

-Bayer AG is currently extremely undervalued.
+Bayer AG is currently significantly undervalued.
 You can see this clearly from the chart below.
 To explain: The chart shows the correlation between the share price and the development of earnings (reported and adjusted), cash flow, and dividend yield.
 I take into account the data of the last twenty years to show the most extensive possible time.
 As you can see, the current share price is far below its present and future (end of 2020) fair value.
 It does not matter whether we look at profits, cash flow, or the dividend.

 The upside potential for the Bayer stock

 Bayer’s current share price under 46 EUR (on German stock exchange) is well below its fair value (side note: the all-time high is at 140 EUR).
 The difference to its proper value results in enormous upside potential for Bayer.
 If we look at what the fair value of the stock would be based on the historical average of the last 20 years for each multiple, the upside potential to the fair value (by the end of 2022) would be as follows:

 - Adjusted earnings: 70 percent